Computing quadratic function fields with high 3-rank via cubic field tabulation: Introduction

 This paper is organized as follows.
-After a brief review of some preliminaries from the theory of algebraic function fields and cubic function field tabulation in Section \ref{sec:prel}, we proceed with some background material on quadratic function fields and the Friedman-Washington heuristics in Section \ref{sec:3rankbg}.
-We give a brief discussion of the algorithm in Section \ref{sec:alg}.
-The $3$-rank data generated, and a comparison to the Friedman-Washington and other conjectures are presented in Section \ref{sec:3ranknnumericalresultsimag}.
-Finally, we make some concluding remarks in Section \ref{sec:concl}.
+After a brief review of some preliminaries from the theory of algebraic function fields and cubic function field tabulation in Section \ref{sec:prel}, we proceed with a short discussion of the basic algorithm in Section \ref{sec:alg}, and the improved algorithm for imaginary discriminants in Section \ref{subsec:newalg}.
+The algorithm's complexity is analyzed in Section \ref{sec:algcomplexity}.
+We discuss the Friedman-Washington heuristics and related results in Section \ref{sec:3rankbg}.
+The $3$-rank data generated is presented in Section \ref{sec:3ranknnumericalresultsimag}, and a comparison to the Friedman-Washington heuristics, the Achter and Ellenberg et al.\ distribution, Malle's conjectured formula and Garton's distribution are presented in Section \ref{ssec:AutoCounts}.
+Finally, we make some concluding remarks and suggest open problems in Section \ref{sec:concl}.